 Consumer-focused tools allow patients to manage their finances quickly and efficiently on their own.
 Like online payment options, mobile devices enhance the ease and simplicity of completing a payment.
 A study conducted by Statista found that 29% of consumers want to pay their bills via a mobile phone.
 A further 39% of online consumers listed mobile payment solutions as the most efficient method.
 Through phone and tablet payment options, patients can complete tasks at any point in the day, reducing the time between notification and collection.

 QR codes bridge the gap between online solutions and traditional paper billing.
 Adding a unique QR code to a paper billing statement can help patients quickly submit payments online.
 IVR technology can be used to clarify account details over the phone, allowing patients to stay home and comply with social distancing regulations.

 During times of uncertainty, patients may require additional clarification from providers and third-party billing services.
 Offering a range of communication channels can help facilitate these requests and give patients vital information on payments, treatments, and coverage quickly and efficiently.

-A study conducted by the Pew Research Center found that 98% of text messages are read in the first two minutes.
+A study conducted by Dynmark found that 90% of text messages are read in the first three seconds.
 Sending urgent updates via text helps providers reach patients in isolation while letting them know their concerns are being addressed.